byterubpay/byterub-site/_posts/2018-04-28-logs-for-the-Community-meeting-held-on-2018-04-28.md

 **\<sarang>** yo yo
 **\<ErCiccione>** 0.
 Introduction
 **\<midipoet>** hey hey
-**\<ErCiccione>** Welcome everyone to this Monero Community Meeting!
+**\<ErCiccione>** Welcome everyone to this ByteRub Community Meeting!
 **\<ErCiccione>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/214
-**\<ErCiccione>** Monero Community meetings are a discussion place for anything going on in the Monero Community.
+**\<ErCiccione>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community.
 We use meetings to encourage the community to share ideas and provide support, so... let's begin!
 **\<ErCiccione>** 1.
 Greetings
 **\<msvb-lab>** Hello.
 **\<ArticMine>** Hi